 Nearly all savings accounts calculate interest daily and savers may be given the choice in frequency of when this interest is received.
-The AER shows savers what they’d earn if the money was left in the account over a 12 month period, so it includes compound interest (in other words interest on your interest).
+The AER shows you what you would earn if the money was left in the account over a 12 month period.
+This means it includes compound interest – interest on your interest.

-The gross rate shows the actual interest rate the account would pay today.
+Meanwhile, the gross rate shows the actual interest rate the account pays today.

-Where the gross rate is lower than the AER, it means interest is paid out more frequently – monthly or quarterly rather than annually.
+Where the gross rate is lower than the AER, it means interest is paid out more frequently.
+This could be monthly or quarterly rather than annually.

 For example, you may see a savings product offering 1.99% gross but 2.01% AER.
-If you have a £1,000 deposit, you would earn £19.90 gross if you took the money out each month or £20.10 AER, if you took the interest annually.
+If you have a £1,000 deposit, you would earn £19.90 gross if you take the money out of the account each month or £20.10 AER, if you wait and take the interest annually.

-If the gross rate is higher than the AER, this is a sign that the savings product may offer a bonus for a limited time period, Anna Bowes, director of Savings Champion reveals.
+If the gross rate is higher than the AER, this is a sign the savings product may offer a bonus for a limited time period, Anna Bowes, director of Savings Champion reveals.

-Savers looking to compare the best products based on rate alone should use the AER figure.
+She says that for anyone looking to compare the best products based purely on rate, they should use the AER figure.

 If a savings product has the same rate for both the gross and AER figure, for example 2%, it simply means the interest is paid annually.